Skip to content

 How to paint a ceiling

 We know you probably don't spend much time looking up at your ceiling, but take a moment to give it a glance.
 It takes up a sixth of your space, so why not give it some TLC?
-Sure, white has always been the go-to choice for ceilings, but there are endless possibilities to explore if you're prepared to be a little more adventurous.
+Sure, white paint has always been the go-to choice for ceilings, but there are endless possibilities to explore if you're prepared to be a little more adventurous.

 Project shopping list